michaelsauter/crane/README.md

 Either calls Docker's `build` or `pull`, depending on whether a Dockerfile is specified.
 The Docker cache can be disabled by passing `--nocache`.

 ### `lift`
 Will provision and run the containers in one go.
 By default, it does as little as possible to get the containers running.
-This means it only provisions images if necessary and starts containers if they already exist.
-If you want to update the images and recreate the containers, pass `--recreate` (and optionally `--nocache` as well).
+This means it only provisions images if necessary and just starts containers if they already exist.
+To update the images and recreate the containers, pass `--recreate` (and optionally `--nocache`).

 ### `status`
 Displays information about the state of the containers.

-You can get more information about what's happening behind the scenes by using `--verbose`.
+You can get more information about what's happening behind the scenes for all commands by using `--verbose`.
+All options have a short version as well, e.g. `lift -rn`.

 ## crane.json / crane.yaml
 The configuration defines an array of containers in either JSON or YAML.
 By default, the configuration is expected in the current directory (`crane.json` or `crane.yaml`/`crane.yml`), but it can also be specified via `--config`.
 If a container depends on another one, it must appear before that container in the configuration file.